-One side of the fold out guide has photographs of 35 of North Hill’s dwellings sorted in the order in which they were built so that visitors can see how styles have evolved over the 450 years since the first were built.
-The reverse side of the fold out guide highlights the most interesting features of each building.
-This side is great for when you walk the street since it is organised in walk order.
+The guide has photographs of 35 of North Hill’s dwellings, sorted in the order in which they were built.
+Visitors can use the guide to see how styles have evolved over the past 450 years since the first were built.
+The reverse highlights the most interesting features of each building.
+This side of the guide is great for when you walk the street as it is organised in walk order.

-The bid also included the design and erection of an interpretation board similar to those successfully installed on Haringey’s Parkland Walk.
-The interpretation board is located outside "The Bull" on North Hill.
+The project also included the design and installation of an interpretation board which is located outside "The Bull" pub on North Hill.

 Tell us what you think about this page